 Andrew L. Whitehead is an Associate Professor of Sociology and Director of the Association of Religion Data Archives (theARDA.com) at the Center for the Study of Religion and American Culture at IUPUI.

 Whitehead’s research has been featured across several national outlets including The New York Times, NPR, The New Yorker, The Washington Post, CNN Today, The Economist, and The Guardian and he is routinely contacted for perspective on religion and politics from national and international news media.
-He has also written for The Washington Post, NBC News, and the Religion News Service, among others.
+He has also written for The Washington Post, Time, NBC News, and the Religion News Service, among others.
 Along with his work on Christian nationalism, Whitehead also explores childhood disability and religion.

 From 2014 to 2020 Whitehead was a faculty member in the Department of Sociology, Anthropology, and Criminal Justice at Clemson University.
 While there he was awarded early promotion, with tenure, in 2019.
 He also received the College of Behavioral, Social and Health Sciences Award for Excellence in Research, Emerging Scholar (2017) and the College of Behavioral, Social and Health Sciences Associate Dean’s Recognition of Scholarship in Journal Publications (2018).